tobiasgmueller/nectar_growth_assay/README.md

 # nectar growth assay
 # Tobias Mueller

-This repository contains all the data and R code for the 2021 growth assay experiments.
+This repository contains all the data and R code for my 2021 growth assay experiments.
 Manuscript hopefully soon to be published as a preprint `URL here when that happens`